 John Harvard and His Times

-by Henry C. Shelley Purchase Henry C. Shelley prefaced this work on John Harvard by stating, “Among the names graven on the foundation stones of American history none is so deeply carved or is so rich in promise of endurance as that of John Harvard.
-In fact, no name has been for so many generations… Continue reading John Harvard and His Times
+“Among the names graven on the foundation stones of American history none is so deeply carved or is so rich in promise of endurance as that of John Harvard.
+In fact, no name has been for so many generations so literally a household word.
+It was familiar long before the name of George Washington become a commonplace of American speech; and, no matter what new sons of fame may be born in the future, there is little fear that eclipse will overtake the renown of John Harvard.”

 Colonial Folkways: A Chronicle of American Life in the Reign of the Georges